JesusSack/Sentinel/README.md

 Update .env or docker-compose.yml with your Firebase public keys.

-2 Launch :
+2 Launch:

 docker-compose up --build

 3 Access: